pqabelian/abewallet/docs/AbewalletDesign.md

 # 3. Detailed Designs

-## 3.1 The start of abewallet
-The ***package abewallet (actually abewallet/abewallet.go)*** is the entrance of the wallet.
-- It loads configuration and parse command line, and if the configuration file does not exist, it will initialize that.
-- The command and options to start abewallet are list as the table below:
-  - `abewallet --create`
-    - start wallet create procedure
-      - initial and fill the database
-      - generate the initial (first) address
-      - scan the genesis block
-  - `abewallet --walletpass=[public passphrase]`
-    - connect the ABEC node to synchronize the blockchain data
-    - start the RPC server to listen the client's requests

-## 3.2 Wallet Create and Address Create
+## 3.1 Wallet Create and Address Generate

-#### 3.2.1 Wallet create
+### 3.2.1 Wallet Create

 The command `abewallet --create` will trigger the procedure of wallet creation.
 If the wallet database exits, it will just show the warning information and stop.
 Otherwise, it will

-- request the user to input ***private passphrase*** and ***public passphrase***.
+- request the user to input **private passphrase** and **public passphrase**.

 - request the user to input whether he has a seed to restore the wallet.
 To create a new wallet, here the user should input 'No'.

-- generate the ***seed***, then convert the seed to **mnemonic words** with the wordlists defiend in package `wordlists`.
+- generate the **seed**, then convert the seed to **mnemonic words** with the word lists defined in package `abeallet.wordlists`.

-- create buckets relevant to address and transaction.
-More details would be described below【 TODO reference】.
+- create `buckets` relevant to address and transaction.
+More details would be described below in 3.?.?【 TODO reference】.

+  **NOTE:** we are using ??? as the underlying database, where buckets are used to store the data in the form of (name, value) pair.

-- create the protecting key as shown in the following figure:
+- create the protecting keys as shown in the following figure:

   ![Manage Key](images/Manage Key.svg)

-  - Three crypto keys are generated randomly with the help of package `snacl` i.e. **public crypto key**, **private crypto key** and **seed crypto key**, which will be used to protect the wallet data.
+  - Three crypto keys are generated randomly with the help of package `abewallet.snacl` i.e. **public crypto key**, **private crypto key** and **seed crypto key**, which will be used to protect/encrypt the wallet data.

   - A **public master key** is generated from public passphrase, and is used to protect the public crypto key.

-  - A **private master key** is generated from private passphrase, and is used to protect the private crypto key and **seed crypto key**.
+  - A **private master key** is generated from private passphrase, and is used to protect the private crypto key and seed crypto key.

 - derive the seeds as shown in the following figure: